saiboxx/project-wayward/README.md

    The basis for training is an executable of an ML-Agents environment, which can be compiled using the Unity IDE.
    For convenience reasons please save the build in the directory `./executables/<your_env_name>` and name the file`<your_env_name>`.
+   Alternatively a compiled build of the walker environment, which can also be used, is included in this repository.

 2. **Adjust parameters in the config file**